Student Loan Debt by Income Level

 • Graduate degree holders make up only 14% of the population over 25 years old, yet they contribute to 56% of the outstanding educational debt.

-• Loan amounts among financially independent students increased 266% in the 17 years.
+• Loan amounts among financially independent students increased 26% in 20 years.

 Related reports include Federal vs. Private Student Loans | Total Student Loan Debt | Average Student Loan Debt | Average Student Loan Payment | Student Loan Debt Statistics | Student Loan Debt by Race